NaN-tic/trytond-stock_lot_inventory_qty/doc/index.rst

    quantiy of the product is computed.

-   2.b) If the lot is required at inventory locations, new inventory lines are created, each one with a lot of the product and its expected quantity.
+   2.b) If the lot is required at inventory locations, new inventory lines are created, each one with a lot of the product and its expected quantity, if the expected quantity is different of zero, to avoid expand old lots without stock.